s4ke/Master-Thesis/src/md/042-topologySkeletons.md

-If we were to use the original definition of `parEvalN`, however, these skeletons would produce an infinite loop with the GpH and `Par` Monad which during runtime would result in the program crash.
+If we were to use the original definition of `parEvalN`, however, these skeletons would produce an infinite loop with the GpH and `Par` Monad which during runtime would result in the program crashing.
 This materialises with the usage of `loop` of the `ArrowLoop` type class and we think that this is due to difference of how evaluation is done in these backends when compared to Eden.